-This historic mansion is an ideal venue for entertaining and we are delighted to open its Clubhouse for outside events.
-Many brides choose The Club for its elegance and Old World ambiance which has been updated over the years with more modern décor.
+This historic mansion is an ideal venue for entertaining and with approval by the Board of Governors, we are delighted to open its private Clubhouse for outside events.
+Many brides choose The Club for its elegance and Old World ambiance, updated over the years with more modern décor.
 Hosts value the rare privacy afforded by this lovely home.
 Whether your guest list is large or intimate, we have a variety of rooms for your luncheon, dinner, business meeting, dance, shower or other celebration.

 We invite you to consider hosting your next gathering at The Saint Louis Woman’s Club.
-To arrange a visit and learn how your event might find a home at The Saint Louis Woman’s Club, please make an appointment or speak to our General Manager, Elizabeth Cordes.
+To arrange a visit and learn how your event might find a home at The Saint Louis Woman’s Club, please make an appointment or speak to our General Manager, Kathy Best.

 More About the Grand BallroomFrom its inception in 1903, members of The Saint Louis Woman’s Club agreed that the Clubhouse required a spacious stage and concert/ballroom.
 They were unanimous in believing that lacking such a grand space, the scope of The Club would be narrow and its usefulness restricted.

 It happened that Mrs. James Blair, the first President of The Saint Louis Woman’s Club was also President of the Morning Music Choral, an organization needing performance space!
 It was certainly a perfect match.
 Today, the Grand Ballroom hosts a number of Club events, including the annual Christmas Black Tie Dinner Dance, the Christmas and Easter Brunches and many programs—as well as elegant weddings, dances and performances.